-Ever done a double take when you took a look at your last energy bill?
-Although high energy bills can be the end result of severe weather conditions, consistently high bills can often signify an inefficient HVAC system or your home is wasting energy by other means, including drafty windows or poor insulation.
+Did you perform a double take when you viewed your last energy bill?
+Although high energy bills can be the result of extreme weather conditions, consistently high bills can often indicate an inefficient HVAC system or your home is misusing energy because of other means, like drafty windows or poor insulation.

-An easy way to identify whether your home is using too much energy is by getting a home service professional to complete a home energy audit, also known as a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their advantages.
+One of the easiest ways to determine whether your home is wasting energy is by calling a home service professional to carry out a home energy audit, also referred to as a home energy assessment.
+Keep reading to learn more about home energy audits, including what they are and their advantages.

 What Is a Home Energy Audit?

-An energy audit is a comprehensive inspection of how much energy your home uses up and whether – and where – your home may be losing or wasting energy.
-An inspector will take a look at previous energy bills while completing an energy audit to determine where energy is being wasted and how much.
+An energy audit is a custom inspection of how much energy your home consumes and whether – and where – your home may be losing or wasting energy.
+An inspector will go through older energy bills in the course of an energy audit to figure out where energy is being used and how much.

-The ultimate goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient updates, which can include exchanging your existing HVAC system, adding new insulation, closing up leaks, or replacing loose windows.
+The ultimate goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which can include swapping out your existing HVAC system, adding new insulation, sealing up leaks, or replacing drafty windows.

-While completing the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
-The auditor performs a blower door test on doorways, windows and fireplaces to find out if there are air leaks in your home.
-They’ll also inspect your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Some assessments might also include reviewing your current lighting system.
+During the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
+The auditor will perform a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
+They’ll also inspect your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
+Some assessments may also include checking your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the typical homeowner to know for certain how efficient their home is in comparison to other similar homes in their neighborhood.
-However, local energy companies often supply information about where your home ranks in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
-This is a good starting point to decide if you need an energy audit completed.
+It can be difficult for the ordinary homeowner to know for sure how efficient their home is compared to other similar homes in their area.
+However, lots of energy companies often offer information about where your home stands when compared with similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+This can be a good starting point to decide if you need an energy audit completed.

 Recognizing How Efficient Your Home Is

-It’s worthwhile to know how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking air, it will lead to a large increase in your energy bills and excessive wear and tear on your HVAC system as it has to work longer to fully heat or cool your home.
+It’s worthwhile to understand how efficient your home is and where you’re consuming the most energy.
+For example, if your ducts are leaking air, it will lead to a sizable increase in your energy bills and excessive wear and tear on your HVAC system because it has to run longer to completely heat or cool your home.

 Making Energy-Efficient Upgrades

-An energy audit should expose where you need to make energy-efficient changes to conserve energy and lower utility bills.
-This can include replacing worn weatherstripping or getting a new energy-efficient furnace.
+An energy audit will outline where you need to make energy-efficient improvements to cut back on energy and lower utility bills.
+This can include replacing old weatherstripping or buying a new energy-efficient furnace.

 Improving Health and Safety

-Allowing air to seep into your home through doors and windows, or because of a lack of insulation can cause unwanted moisture to appear, which could negatively impact your home’s humidity levels or produce mold.
-This can cause health conditions, especially for people who have asthma or allergies.
+Permitting air to slip into your home through doors and windows, or due to a lack of insulation can cause unwanted moisture to appear, which may negatively affect your home’s humidity levels or lead to mold.
+This can exacerbate health issues, especially for people dealing with asthma or allergies.

 Energy-efficient homes are desired by homebuyers.
-You can sell your home sooner or for more money by showing potential buyers that it’s energy efficient.
+You can sell your home more quickly or for more money by telling possible buyers that it’s energy efficient.

-Although completing an energy audit independently may not be as detailed as hiring a professional, it’ll give you a generalized sense of how energy efficient your home is.
-If you don’t discover any problems during the DIY test, then you likely don’t need to bring in a professional.
-Try this step-by-step checklist:
+Although completing an energy audit on your own might not be as comprehensive as choosing a professional, it’ll offer a broad idea of how energy efficient your home is.
+If you don’t discover any issues during the DIY test, then you likely don’t need to bring in a professional.
+Use this step-by-step checklist:

 - Review your HVAC system.
-Damaged ducts can lose nearly 20% of conditioned air, contributing to more expensive energy bills and greater wear and tear on HVAC equipment.
-If you discover leaks, use duct tape to eliminate them.
-If your HVAC equipment is old and inefficient, upgrading to a new system can save you a substantial amount on your energy bills.
-In some cases, it is better to contact a reputable HVAC company to inspect your system.
+Damaged ducts can lose up to 20% of conditioned air, contributing to steeper energy bills and increased wear and tear on HVAC equipment.
+If you discover leaks, use duct tape to plug them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+In some cases, it can be better to call a reputable HVAC company to inspect your system.

-- Watch for signs of air leaks.
-Air leaks on average can raise your energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and near baseboards and electrical outlets.
+- Check for air leaks.
+Air leaks on average can increase the energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there could be a draft, such as along the edge of flooring and close to baseboards and electrical outlets.
 Outside, you can inspect for air leaks along the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 - Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-Contact Three Rivers Heating & Cooling for a Professional Energy Audit
+Contact Three Rivers Heating and Cooling for a Professional Energy Audit

-If you want professional help figuring out how energy efficient your heating and cooling equipment is, contact the HVAC pros at Three Rivers Heating & Cooling today.
-We’ve proudly supported the residents of with quality home services for years.
-Contact us today to set up an appointment.
+If you want professional help finding out how energy efficient your heating and cooling equipment is, call the HVAC pros at Three Rivers Heating and Cooling today.
+We’ve proudly serviced the residents of Portland with quality home services for many years.
+Contact us today to schedule an appointment.